-So far, 2020 has been a year like no other for sports industry.
-The current crisis has thrown our industry into disarray and there is no question that we are going to see fundamental changes to our coveted sports industry for better and for worse in the coming future.
-While we cannot predict the future, it is likely that the after-effects of COVID are going to stretch out for a number of years.
-On the positive side, we have seen in recent times and especially in economic adversity that sports business has a proven ability to be reasonably recession resilient due to it’s position in society and providing thrills, escapism and happiness in testing times.
+It's been a difficult time for the sports industry as it's navigated the global crisis which has thrown much of our industry into disarray.
+There is no question that we are going to see fundamental changes to our coveted sports industry for better and for worse in the near future.
+As we slowly return to hosting live sports events, the last 18 months has shown is that especially amidst economic adversity, sports business has proven a ability to be reasonably recession resilient due to it’s position in society and providing thrills, escapism and happiness in testing times.

-So, if you are planning the start of your career or looking for a new career focus, the sports industry could possibly be one of the best sectors to enter right now, based on its ability to manage itself through a crisis.
+So, if you are planning the start of your career or looking for a new career focus, the sports industry could possibly be one of the best sectors to enter right now, if for no other reason that its ability to manage itself through a crisis.
 The question is, how should you approach your career in the world of sports as a graduate, seasoned professional or as someone with experience and expertise in another industry during these challenging times?

 Some sport organisations have continued to hire talent throughout the crisis, but many have implemented hiring freezes and similar while they navigate these uncertain times and it has been a difficult time to look for opportunities.
 Now with the mist somewhat rising, the jobs market is starting to pick up again and more organisations are on the lookout for new talent to fill opened positions and build their futures in the new reality.